 NCHC has developed a vaccination program policy that applies to all NCHC staff.
 The policy does require all staff to participate in the program however, staff can sign a declination form if they choose to not get the vaccine.
-We encourage all staff to get the vaccine once available.
+We encourage all staff to get the vaccine once available however recommend discussing with your primary care provider as the Moderna vaccine is not recommended for certain groups such as those pregnant or lactating.
+Staff under 18 years of age are not eligible to receive the vaccine.